luminlabsdev/framework/docs/Tutorials/networking.md

 print(SendInfoNetwork.Name) -- Output: SendInfoNetwork

-SendInfoNetwork:Fire(PlayerService:GetPlayers(), { -- When sending data on the server, you must pass a player argument.
-This can be a single player or a table of players.
-In this situation, we use Players:GetPlayers to send this to all players.
+SendInfoNetwork:FireAll({ -- When sending data on the server, you must pass a player argument.
+In this example though, we are firing to all players.
     "Sent through a",
-    "RemoteEvent"
+    "Network controller!"
 })
 ```